evan-erdos/trail-of-cthulhu/story/act-2/seq-0/scene-1.md

 ---
 layout: scene
 title:  The God of No Name
-scene:       1
 beat:   pipe
-objective:   up
+obj:    up
 ---